Baby Led Weaning Cake | Lemon Drizzle

 Neil absolutely adores his Mum’s lemon drizzle cake, which is totally delicious, but also I imagine quite calorific and full of sugar.
 Not great for a young baby whose sugar intake I’m trying to limit.
-I have never posted a dessert type recipe before, instead focussing on finger food, but there comes a point when a baby reaches a certain age where they start taking an interest in desserts and snacks and I wanted to make something that would be suitable for this.
+I have never posted a dessert type recipe before, instead focussing on finger food, but there comes a point when a baby reaches a certain age where they start taking an interest in desserts and snacks and I wanted to make something that would be suitable for this, which is why I created this baby led weaning cake.

-I used coconut flour to make this cake, making it gluten free and containing less calories than using traditional flour.
-You can of course use traditional flour if you wish, but you’ll need to change the quantities of the ingredients which I’ll list below the recipe.
+I used coconut flour to make this baby led weaning cake, making it gluten free and containing less calories than using traditional flour.
+You can of course use traditional flour if you wish, but you’ll need to change the quantities of the ingredients which I’ll list below.

-If you want to use traditional flour in this recipe, use 120g instead of 40g coconut flour and reduce the number of eggs to 3.
+If you want to use traditional plain flour in this recipe, use 120g instead of 40g coconut flour and reduce the number of eggs to 2.

 Let me know if you try this baby led weaning cake and what you think.